What is a Voluntary Disclosure?

 In order to be eligible for relief under the Voluntary Disclosure Program, the VDP policy states that the application must:

-d. include information that is at least one year past due; and
+Your information is at least one year or one reporting period past the filing due date.

-e. include payment of the estimated tax owing.
-A payment plan arrangement with CRA is possible.
+You must include payment of the estimated tax owing, or request a payment arrangement (subject to CRA approval).

 Examples of the types of disclosure that are typically eligible for relief under the VDP include: